 Paid services

-Paid services aren’t really scams because you do get what you pay for, but think a minute before pulling out your credit card, as many of these tasks you could do yourself for free or for minimal cost.
+Paid services like Pawboost and Lost My Doggie aren’t really scams because you do get what you pay for, but think a minute before pulling out your credit card, as many of these tasks you could do yourself for free or for minimal cost.
 These services always come up first in internet searches because the companies pay quite a bit for advertising placement.
-Often by the time pet owners reach us at Mission Reunite or Lost Dogs of America, they have already spent money on these services.
-This is one of the reasons why we work hard on our SEO, so folks can get immediate access to free and helpful information.
+Often by the time pet owners reach out to a nonprofit like Lost Dogs of America, they have already spent money on these services.

 What exactly are these services, and how can they help you in your search?
 They include robo calls, emails, and faxes to individuals and businesses in your geographic area.
 Some include paid listings on lost pet sites or boosted posts on Facebook and other social media.